This Time I Found Love

-"This Time I Found Love" is a song by Zambian-born singer Rozalla, released in July 1994 as the second single from her second album, Look No Further (1995).
-It was later also included on her Best Of album.
+"This Time I Found Love" is a song by Zambian-born singer Rozalla, released in July 1994 by Sony Records as the second single from her second album, Look No Further (1995).
+It was produced by Grammy-nominated music producer/songwriter Stuart Crichton and later also included on her Best Of album.
 The song reached number 33 on the UK Singles Chart and stayed in the top-40 for two weeks.
 It was also released in some other countries, including Germany, with little success.